caffo/interests-chart/README.md

           steps:
           # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
             - uses: actions/checkout@v3
+              with:
+                ref: feature/action

             # Runs a set of commands using the runners shell
+            - run: npm install
-            - run: npm ci & npm run dev
+            - run: npm run dev

             - uses: stefanzweifel/git-auto-commit-action@v4
               with:
-                commit_message: Apply HTML changes to Primary Interests.html
+                commit_message: Apply HTML changes to Primary Interests.html!
     ````
-- The action when triggered manually, checks out the branch, cache installs the npm dependencies and executes the pullInterests.js script.
+- The action when triggered manually, checks out the branch, installs the npm dependencies and executes the pullInterests.js script.
-- After the script execution, the action automatically commits the changes to current repository with Primary Interests.html being overridden with new content     containing the Yearly Calendars.
+- After the script execution, the action automatically commits the changes to current repository with Primary Interests.html being overridden with new content, containing the Yearly Calendars.
-- On git pull in the repository, one can view the modified Primary Interests.html file.
+- On git pull in the feature/action, one can view the modified Primary Interests.html file.

 ### Steps to Trigger the Workflow
 - Go to Actions tab in the repository,